benjaminhoffman/web-performance-optimizations/caching.md

 The Cache-Control headers are:
 - **age**:

 - **cache-control**: tells the cache system (ie, browser or server) how long to cache the page in seconds.
 For example, when _max-age_ is set to 600, this means the page can be cached for 10 minutes.
-Syntax looks like `Cache-Control: max-age=31536000` (which is `Access plus 1 year`).
+Syntax looks like `Cache-Control: max-age=31536000` (which is "Access plus 1 year").
 Possible values include:
     - `no-store`: Tells the browser/client (or any intermediate caches) to not cache it at all.
 Used for returning personal or banking data.
 Eery request for this resource will require a full response.

     - `no-cache`: Used for mutable content that _always_ needs server revalidation (any locally-cached version is not trusted without the server's confirmation).
 In other words, it indicates that the returned response can't be used to satisfy a subsequent request to the same URL without first checking with the server.
 Note that `no-cache` does _not_ mean _don't cache_, it simply means the client must check with the server before using the content (ie, revalidate it).